January 1973

 My museum must know they can’t trust some people to act right though or there wouldn’t be a fence.
 I’m glad you have a fence now too.

-You’ve got such a variety of coaches!
+You’ve got such a variety of cars!
 It must be a challenge - but an enjoyable one, I hope - to head their train.
 It sounds as though they’re all doing their best to be helpful, in their own ways.

 I don’t mind admitting that when Pegasus and Zephyrus were given their trains, my coaches and I were a little jealous.
 We had only been renamed the Pioneer Zephyr a week or two before and the novelty was cut a bit short when my new brother and sister were put into service with not only names for their train, but also for themselves and all their coaches.
 Granted, the Mark Twain Zephyr did it first but that felt different, maybe because their train wasn’t on theme with the Greek god names (and because they didn’t come out right after we only just got our own name).